Woods-Trevin/WarCardGame/README.md

 #### Postgres
-Postgres was an easy choice for my server-side framework.
-Postgres allows easy communication between the database and the backend server.
+Postgres was an easy choice for my database.
+Postgres allows you to store large and sophisticated data safely.
+It helps developers to build the most complex applications, run administrative tasks and create integral environments.
 I find it very straightforward to use.